 Are Medical Alert Systems Tax Deductible?

-As of today, the IRS does not implicitly state that medical alert devices are eligible for itemized tax deductions.
-They do, however, allow for various medical expenses to be deducted.
+As of today, the IRS has a long list of what does and does not qualify as deductible medical expenses.
+It doesn’t explicitly state that medical alert devices are eligible for itemized tax deductions.
+They do, however, allow various medical expenses to be deducted.

 For example, the IRS will allow you to deduct the cost of installing special equipment or making improvements to your home for medical reasons.
 These improvements are typically more in line with a home renovation and can include widening doorways, modifying a bathroom, or upgrading with special kitchen equipment.

 Also listed in this medical expenses section is a deduction for Medical Information Plans, which, according to the IRS, includes medical expenses that are “…paid to a plan that keeps medical information in a computer data bank and retrieves and furnishes the information upon request to an attending physician.”

 This section can be used to deduct your medical alert system expenses.

 Bay Alarm Medical emergency operators are able to store your medical profile in a computer database that allows them to provide EMTs and other emergency providers with the proper information needed in order to perform medical procedures.
 Therefore, this service can be deducted on your IRS form.